orainha/w10-facemessenger/README.md

 ## Supported platforms

-W10-FaceMessenger is designed to work with Windows 10.
+W10-FaceMessenger is designed to work with Windows.

 Support for other platforms is not planned for the near future.